National Report on Schooling in Australia 2009

 publish information relating to school education, including information relating to comparative school performance.

-In 2010, ACARA’s work in preparing the National Report on Schooling in Australia was facilitated by the collaboration of Australia’s school systems and sectors, which were represented on a working group established by ACARA to oversee the report’s production.
-The main function of the National Report on Schooling is to inform Australians on progress in the previous calendar year against the national goals for schooling.
-It describes the national policy context for school education in Australia, outlines nationally agreed policy initiatives and reports against nationally agreed key performance measures set out in the Measurement Framework for Schooling in Australia.
+ACARA will publish the National Report on Schooling in Australia from 2009 (this report) onwards.
+The report informs the Australian people on progress in the previous calendar year against the national goals for schooling.
+It describes the national policy context for school education in Australia, outlines nationally agreed policy initiatives and reports against nationally agreed Key Performance Measures set out in the Measurement Framework for Schooling in Australia.

-Another of ACARA’s responsibilities is to report to the Australian public on the outcomes of the National Assessment Program – Literacy and Numeracy (NAPLAN) for 2009 and beyond.
-The NAPLAN National Report 2010
+ACARA will report to the Australian public on the outcomes of the National Assessment Program – Literacy and Numeracy (NAPLAN) for 2009 and beyond.
+The NAPLAN Summary Report 2009

 The My School